horaceg/blog/content/posts/need-for-speed.md

 ## To the browser: TensorflowJS

-I ported the JAX code to TensorflowJS, on [Observable](https://observablehq.com) (plotting with the awesome vega-lite) at first and then directly in the Svelte front-end.
+I ported the JAX code to TensorflowJS, on [Observable](https://observablehq.com/@horaceg/gradient-descent) at first and then directly in the Svelte front-end.
 Now I have a fully client-side app: no server, yay !?

 For the fast 30-step gradient descent, this works great and the computing happens instantly.
 However, when I add a simple neural network, I hit the performance wall: what takes 5ms in (already JIT-compiled) JAX, takes 300ms in the browser! yay...

-[^ipympl]: the interactive version: `ipympl`
+- [Here](https://gradfront.pages.dev/) is the current master
+- [there](https://f36dfeb7.gradfront.pages.dev/) is the neural network version
+- [there](https://deploy-preview-1--gradient-descent.netlify.app/) the version with a contour plot of the gradient of the loss